 As we all know now, Google bots are learning to crawl images and this provides exciting new opportunities for content optimization.
 Tagging different objects on visuals with metadata will help the bots recognize them and display them in the results to relevant searches.
 The more meta-descriptions and tags an image has, the better its chances of getting featured become.

-This has the potential to become especially profitable for eCommerce websites, although it has advantages for all businesses managing any kind of original visual content.
-Optimizing images and infographics on your pages might dramatically increase the visibility and discoverability of your content.
+This has the potential to become especially profitable for eCommerce websites and brands that have tapped into social commerce, although it has advantages for all businesses managing any kind of original visual content.

 Adding structured data to pages with visuals is another must-try approach to boost organics search appearance.
 Images with schema markup show up as rich snippet results with additional information about price, customer reviews, product specifications, availability, etc. This can give them a significantly more advantageous position in search results compared to unmarked images.

-8. NLP and Search Intent Will Be the Keys to a Better User Experience
+8. NLP, User Intent, and Semantic Search Are the Key to a Better User Experience

 People nowadays are using search engines to find quick answers and solutions.
 It’s getting less likely that they will sit around contemplating the proper keywords that will deliver accurate results, and more probable they will rely on natural language search.